annotation/text-fabric/tf/convert/app/transcription.md

     *   `after`: a possible space after the word «endTokenYes»

 1. Nodes that contain only part of the characters of a «tokenWord», will contain the whole «tokenWord».
 1. Features that have different values for different characters in the «tokenWord», will have the last value encountered for the whole «tokenWord».
 1. Formatting attributes, such as `rend=italic` (see below) will give rise to features `r_italic`.
-If a «tokenWord» is embedded in severel elements with `rend` attributes and different values for them, the «tokenWord» will get features `r_`*value* for all those values.
+If a «tokenWord» is embedded in several elements with `rend` attributes and different values for them, the «tokenWord» will get features `r_`*value* for all those values.
 But if different parts of the «tokenWord» are in the scope of different `rend` values, that information will be lost, the `r_`*value* features all apply the whole «tokenWord».

 «endSlotword»